-There is a residential camp component option for Sessions One and Two.
-Residential students at camp stay at Campus Village Apartments adjacent to the CU Denver campus.
+There is a residential camp component option for Sessions Two (Music Industry Camp) and Three (Film or Animation/ Motion Graphics Camp).
+Residential students at camp stay at CU Denver's Campus Village Residence Hall.
 Students will be supervised at all times by LYNX Arts Camp staff.
 Students will be assigned a roommate and suite mates, sharing a bathroom and kitchen in each suite.
 Laundry facilities are available.

-Residential students eat breakfast and dinner at the Campus Village Dining Center near campus.
+Residential students eat breakfast and dinner at the Campus Village Dining Center.
 Commuter students will eat breakfast and dinner at home.
 Commuter Plus Students will be provided dinners.
 All students will eat lunch at the food court in Tivoli Student Union.
 The list of food options available at the Tivoli Union is listed here.
 Students will be responsible for buying their own lunches.

 For breakfast and dinner, we have worked with Campus Village to ensure that there are many food options at every meal.
 We do our best to accommodate students with food allergies and sensitivities.
 If your student has severe food allergies or restrictions, please let us know once the student has been admitted so that we can make proper arrangements.
 Students with peanut allergies are required to carry an EpiPen with them at all times.

-Below is a sample of the weekday schedule for the Session One and Two programs at the LYNX Camp.
-Session Three will consist of the 9am-4:30pm portion.
+Below is a sample of the weekday schedule for the Session Two and Three programs at the LYNX Camp.
+Session One will consist of the 9am-4:30pm portion.
 While each academic program at the LYNX Camp will have unique classes and schedule, students can expect a daily schedule similar to the outline below:

 ||Residential student breakfast|